-- what and how to do to maintain your low-ignition home.
+- what and how to do to maintain your fire resistant home.

 Wildland/Urban Interface Home Ignition

 It is a common misconception that wildland/urban interface homes ignite because a giant wall of flames consumed everything in its path.
-But several recent case studies have found that wildfire ember storms are the greatest danger to homes and businesses in wildfire-prone areas.
+Several recent case studies have found that wildfire ember storms are the greatest danger to homes and businesses in wildfire-prone areas.